SLINGhub/lancer/README.md

 One example is the use of the Percent Residual Accuracy found in [Logue,
 B. A. and Manandhar, E.](https://doi.org/10.1016/j.talanta.2018.07.046) which is more sensitive than Pearson correlation coefficient.
+Observe that the linear dilution curve gives a higher value compared to than the other two curves.

 ``` r
 DCVtestkit::calculate_pra_linear(dilution_data = linear_data,